MatthiasMichael/conanws-SparsityDrivenDetector/README.md

 # conanws-SparsityDrivenDetector
-Conan-Workspace to build all projects the SparsityDrivenDetector depends on at once.
+Conan-Workspace to easily build the SparsityDrivenDetector without having to deal with exporting individual conan packages.

+For detailed build instructions see: https://github.com/MatthiasMichael/SparsityDrivenDetector